CarlottaGiacchetta/LegalArgumentAnnotationTool/README.md

 Building on these insights, this tool applies advanced AI models to address these challenges, enabling efficient annotation and classification of legal texts.

+Additionally, this pipeline aligns with the theories presented in Philip Bobbitt's *Methods of Constitutional Argument*.
+Bobbitt's framework identifies six modalities of constitutional reasoning, which form the foundation for categorizing legal arguments in this tool.

 ## Installation

 1. Clone this repository: